Forest Temple

 • Select Yes on the continue prompt, can mash as the reset timing is lenient

-• Any time after selecting Yes by pressing A and before the screen fades completely black, reset by holding Start + X + B and releasing A (I hold Start and X pre-emptively in this video).
+• Any time after pressing A to select Yes and before the screen fades completely black, reset by holding Start + X + B and releasing A (Start and X are held pre-emptively in this video).
 The reset will wait to start until after the save menu closes, making the window to reset here very large.
-Here I reacted to Yes being selecting from my mashing of A, then reset.
+The video shows reacting to Yes being selected from mashing A.

 • It is also possible, and potentially easier, to reset with the console reset button.
 Again, any time after pressing A to select Yes on the continue prompt (but before the menu closes fully) press and release the console reset button.
-It won't reset until you release the button, so I like to hold it early, press A, and release after.
+It won't reset until you release the button, so you can hold it early, press A, and release after.

-LATE FRAME (Third possible pause frame of the jump attack, 1 frame after the pause shown in this video, sword at a 45 degree angle from the left).
-It is possible to back this up with a console reset.
+SECOND CORRECT FRAME (Third possible pause frame of the jump attack, 1 frame after the pause shown in this video, sword at a 45 degree angle from the left):

 • Save